B.'s story

 FOUNDING STORY

-We have given the future
+We have given the

-a place of its own
+its own space

 That it’s here… we know that for sure.